FijnandaVanKlingeren/Playing-Nice-in-the-Sandbox-on-the-role-of-heterogeneity-trust-and-cooperation-in-CPRs/README.md

 # Playing nice in trhe sandbox
-Working data after data handling from CPR Game laboratory experiment including 344 subjects from the UK and the Netherlands Rcode for the analysis of data
+prehandling data: Data before data handling from CPR Game laboratory experiment including 344 subjects from the UK and the Netherlands working data: Data after data handling from CPR Game laboratory experiment including 344 subjects from the UK and the Netherlands
+Rcode for the data handling and analysis of data